- Measuring EmissioRole of PIM and ERP in Emissions Trackingns Data on Products and Services

-Measuring Emissions Data on Products and Services
+Measuring EmissioRole of PIM and ERP in Emissions Trackingns Data on Products and Services

 In order to measure emissions data, there are two particular systems that most businesses will need to deploy.
 The first one is an enterprise resource planning (ERP) system.
 This system is great for storing valuable data and automating mundane tasks such as transactions and transaction matching.
 However, it is often bought as a variety of modules, one of which is product lifecycle management (PLM) software.
 In short, a PLM is a software product managers use to design the technical requirements for their product which returns a document than can be used by the manufacturer.